shapoco/shapofont/mamefont/README.md

 |1st.|7:6|0b00|
 ||5:0|`index`|

 The state machine simply copies the byte in the LUT to the glyph buffer.
-If reverseBitOrder=1 is set, the segment data in the LUT must also have its bit order reversed.
+If reverseBitOrder=1 is set, the byte data in the LUT must also have its bit order reversed.

 ```c
 buff[cursor++] = lut[index];